WBGD

-WBGD (91.9 FM) was a high school radio station based in Brick Township, New Jersey, started at Brick Township High School and later broadcast from Brick Memorial High School.
+WBGD (91.9 FM) was a high school radio station based in Brick Township, New Jersey, started at Brick Township High School (next to the school library) and later broadcast from Brick Memorial High School.
 The station went on the air in the 1970s as a 10-watt educational licensed station playing a variety of music formats.
-There were such shows as DJ Rock and Wilty and the Snake and The CEVO Nedved Show.
+There were such shows as DJ Rock and Wilty, Burning Vern & Traveling Tom, and the Snake and The CEVO Nedved Show.

 Silent

 The station experienced transmitter problems in 2007 and went off the air due to a lack of funds to make the necessary repairs.
 As of September 1, 2010, the license has officially been forfeited to the FCC.